 On Crooked Island, we have found what we believe to be one of the best deals in the Bahamas.
 The bonefishing/flats fishing is excellent, and the shallow water reef program adds another dimension to the great flats fishing already offered.
 The guides are great, and they work hard, often staying on the water for 10 hours.
 Their boats are top-notch, and better than we have seen anywhere we have visited in the Bahamas.
 The lodging is also modern, clean and very comfortable, and you can watch the sun setting over the ocean every evening, not to mention you can catch jacks, snapper, grouper and barracuda right from shore.
 And there are very few bugs here, for reasons unknown to me.
 The food is also superb, and as fresh as you can get it.
 Lobster, wahoo, mutton snapper, grouper & conch are just some of the tasty dinners we'll enjoy.

-We will enjoy spectacular sunsets each evening, and good fishing can be found out front and along the shoreline to the north and south.
 All rooms have comfortable beds, AC, satellite TV, wireless internet and a full bathroom.
 Cell phone networks are also available on the island.
-The lodge has gazebo on the water to enjoy evening cocktails or morning coffee.
+The lodge has a huge dining room with a pool table, and an angler's lounge for after dinner cocktails.
 The dinner menu is made up of fresh locally caught seafood such as conch, fish and lobster, as well as chicken, with traditional Bahamian fixings.
 Lunch is packed to take on the water, and includes a sandwich, fruit, chips and snacks.
 Traditional american breakfasts are served.

-Cost: $3250.00 pp, based on double occupancy.
-Includes lodging at Ivels, all meals & non alcoholic drinks, 6 guided fishing days (2 anglers per boat), all taxes and transfers on Acklins.
+Cost: $3930.00 pp, based on double occupancy.
+Includes lodging at Greys Point, all meals & non alcoholic drinks, 6 guided fishing days (2 anglers per boat), all taxes and transfers on Acklins.

 Overnight stay in Nassau on the way down required.
 Nassau expenses and flights are not included.

-Come fish the Catt & other area tribuatries with CCO for spring steelhead, and some early running smallmouth bass as a bonus!
+Come fish the Catt & other area tribuatries with CCO for steelhead!
 Single hand & two handed enthusiasts welcome!

 We have made some changes to the format of our camp.
 The guide ratio will be 1 guide for every 2 anglers, unlike the old ratio of 1 guide for 3 anglers.
 Also, the camps will include dinners on the two days of guided fishing, as well as all breakfasts and lunches on the guided days.